pidanou/c1oud/pkg/connector/README.md

 ```

 - name (required) : Default connector name that be overriden by the user
+- description (optional) : Short description of the plugin
 - source (required) : How to fetch the source, can be: HTTP, VCS, Local
 - URI (required) : Location of the connector source, should a url, github repo, local path...
 - install_command (optional): Command to install the connector after downloading